Mergers and acquisitions

-Mergers and acquisitions (M&A) are business transactions in which the ownership of a company, business organization, or one of their operating units is transferred to or consolidated with another entity.
+Mergers and acquisitions (M&A) are business transactions where the ownership of a company, business organization, or one of their operating units is transferred to or consolidated with another entity.
 They may happen through direct absorption, a merger, a tender offer or a hostile takeover.
-As an aspect of strategic management, M&A can allow enterprises to grow or downsize, and change the nature of their business or competitive position.
+As a central aspect of corporate strategy and strategic management, M&A activity enables companies to expand, diversify, restructure, or realign their competitive position.

-Technically, a merger is the legal consolidation of two business entities into one, whereas an acquisition occurs when one entity takes ownership of another entity's share capital, equity interests or assets.
-From a legal and financial point of view, both mergers and acquisitions generally result in the consolidation of assets and liabilities under one entity, and the distinction between the two is not always clear.
+In legal terms, a merger is the consolidation of two entities into a single legal entity, whereas an acquisition occurs when one entity takes ownership of another entity's share capital, equity interests or assets.
+Both typically result in assets, liabilities, and operations being combined under unified control, and a transaction described as a merger may economically resemble an acquisition, and vice versa.

-Most countries require mergers and acquisitions to comply with antitrust or competition law.
-In the United States, for example, the Clayton Act outlaws any merger or acquisition that may "substantially lessen competition" or "tend to create a monopoly", and the Hart–Scott–Rodino Act requires notifying the U.S. Department of Justice's Antitrust Division and the Federal Trade Commission about any merger or acquisition over a certain size.
+M&A transactions are governed by corporate law and are typically subject to regulatory review, particularly under competition (antitrust) law.
+Many countries require notification and review of proposed mergers to allow the government to assess their potential effects on market competition.
+In the United States, for example, the Clayton Act prohibits any merger or acquisition that may "substantially lessen competition" or "tend to create a monopoly", and the Hart–Scott–Rodino Act requires providing advance notice to the U.S. Department of Justice and the Federal Trade Commission of any merger or acquisition over a certain size.

 Acquisition

 An acquisition/takeover is the purchase of one business or company by another company or other business entity.
 Specific acquisition targets can be identified through myriad avenues, including market research, trade expos, sent up from internal business units, or supply chain analysis.
 Such purchase may be of 100%, or nearly 100%, of the assets or ownership equity of the acquired entity.

 A consolidation/amalgamation occurs when two companies combine to form a new enterprise altogether, and neither of the previous companies remains independently owned.
 Acquisitions are divided into "private" and "public" acquisitions, depending on whether the acquiree or merging company (also termed a target) is or is not publicly listed.
 Some public companies rely on acquisitions as an important value creation strategy.
 An additional dimension or categorization consists of whether an acquisition is friendly or hostile.

 Achieving acquisition success has proven to be very difficult, while various studies have shown that 50% of acquisitions were unsuccessful.
 "Serial acquirers" appear to be more successful with M&A than companies who make acquisitions only occasionally (see Douma & Schreuder, 2013, chapter 13).
-The new forms of buy out created since the crisis are based on serial type acquisitions known as an ECO Buyout which is a co-community ownership buy out and the new generation buy outs of the MIBO (Management Involved or Management & Institution Buy Out) and MEIBO (Management & Employee Involved Buy Out).
+The new forms of buy out created since the 2008 financial crisis are based on serial type acquisitions known as an ECO Buyout which is a co-community ownership buy out and the new generation buy outs of the MIBO (Management Involved or Management & Institution Buy Out) and MEIBO (Management & Employee Involved Buy Out).